Tethered Aerostat Radar System: History

 The first aerostats were assigned to the United States Air Force in December 1980 at Cudjoe Key, Florida.
 During the 1980s, the U.S. Customs Service operated a network of aerostats to help counter illegal drug trafficking.
 Their first site was built at High Rock, Grand Bahama in 1984.
 The second site was built at Fort Huachuca, Arizona in 1986.
 Before 1992, three agencies operated the TARS network: the Air Force, U.S. Customs Service and U.S. Coast Guard.

 The overall responsibility for this program fell to Customs and the Coast Guard, until the US Congress in 1991 and 1992 transferred management to the US Department of Defense, with the Air Force as executive agent.
-In 1991 the US Congress transferred five aerostats to the Department of the Army to be used to do drug enforcement surveilliance, primarily in the Gulf of Mexico.
+In 1991 the US Congress transferred five aerostats to the Department of the Army to be used to do drug enforcement surveillance, primarily in the Gulf of Mexico.
 However, following that transfer, the Department of Army had them parked, and refused to operate them since January 1992.

 Under Air Force management, through contract consolidation and system standardization, the operations and maintenance cost per site was reduced from $6 million in fiscal year 1992 to $3.5 million in 2007.

 Since 2003 some 66 Persistent Threat Detection System (PTDS) aerostats have been put into action in Iraq and in Afghanistan for protecting convoys in transit and providing intelligence on enemy troop movements.
 After success with PTDS, which overlooks cities and large installations, the US Army was interested in fielding a scaled-down, less-expensive system called Persistent Ground Surveillance Systems (PGSS), suitable for smaller forward-operating bases.

 The Budget Control Act of 2011 slashed funding for the Air Force, which tried to shut down the project.
-However, the U.S. Customs and Border Protection (CBP) assumed responsibility the Tethered Aerostat Radar System (TARS) project and its funding since fiscal year 2014.
+However, the U.S. Customs and Border Protection (CBP) assumed responsibility for the Tethered Aerostat Radar System (TARS) project and has maintained its funding since fiscal year 2014.